itsnubix/react-native-video-controls/README.md

     rate={ 1 }                   // 0 is paused, 1 is normal.
     title={}                     // Video title, if null title area is hidden

+    // settings
+    controlTimeout={ 15000 }     // hide controls after ms of inactivity.

-    // events callbacks
+    // event callbacks
     onLoadStart={}               // Fired when loading of the source starts onProgress={}                // Fired every ~250ms when the video progresses onError={}                   // Fired when an error is encountered on load onLoad={}                    // Fired when loading is complete onEnd={}                     // Fired when the video is complete.

     // actions
     goBack={}                    // Function fired when back button is pressed.

 />
 ```